davidauza-engineer/fruit-condition-application/README.md

 `/Users/davidauza/Desktop/fruit-condition-application/test/banana.jpg`.
 The supported image formats are: `png`, `jpg`, `jpeg`, `tiff`, `bmp`, `gif`.
 Also, make sure to include a valid path with no spaces in the image name.

-If there is a fruit in the image the color palette for that fruit will be printed.
+If there is a fruit in the image the color palette for that fruit will be printed and the fruit condition will be determined.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>